jenmitz/portfolio-bootstrap/README.md

-# portfolio-bootstrap
+# Portfolio
 This is a small personal webpage.
-It originally started as a basic HTML and CSS site, but I've now added Bootstrap.

-The formatting isn't perfect, and the styles aren't the same as the original site, but it's still a functioning website!
+## Features
+- Three HTML pages: home, resume, and portfolio
+- Brief bio and picture in index.HTML
+- Picture of resume in resume.HTML
+- GitHub and deployed links to projects in portfolio.HTML
+- Footer has email address & LinkedIn and GitHub logos that link to my pages